Pavel Kunaver: Life

 Pavel Kunaver finished passed the State Teacher's Exam in 1910 and served until 1919 he served in primary schools around Ljubljana.
 Between 1912 and 1913 he completed a course non-state school teachers and from 1913 to 1914 studied geography at the teachers academy of the University of Vienna.
 He worked as a teacher for subjects of geography history and Slovenian.

-In World War I he was a prisoner in the Russian captive camp martrenk from 1915 to 1916.
+In World War I he was a prisoner in the Russian captive camp Marchtrenk from 1915 to 1916.
 Later, from 1917 to 1918, he was - in the immediate hinterland of the Isonzo Front- a member of the military group cataloguing caves, first on the Karst Plateau around Doberdò del Lago, later mainly on the Trnovo Forest Plateau and on the Banjšice Plateau.
 Together with Michael Michler he de novo analyzed and catalogued over 100 karst caves.
 Familiar as he was with the Karst Plateau, he warned General Rudolf Maister about the risks of unfair demarcation between Italy and newly created Kingdom of Serbs, Croats and Slovenes and, at his own initiative, participated in a demarcation commission in one of the karst sectors of the new border.

 After World War I, he taught geography at the second civic school in Spodnja Šiška (1919–1929), before becoming its principal (1929–1945).
 After World War II, he taught geography at Classical gymnasium (1945–1961) and then astronomy at Gimnasia Grammar School in Šentvid at Ljubljana (1961–1970).